franciscorafart/learn-cpp/Notes.md

 - Stylistically, some people (The cherno) use structs to represent simple data structures without a lot of complexity and functionality, like a group of variables to represent some data.
 - Stylistically, a Class would be prefered when there's going to be inheritance and extension down the line.

+### Conditions and branches
+- When compiling all source code gets loaded in memory.
+When we use conditions we tell the application to jump to other parts of that memory.
+- If statmentes and branches carry a bit of overhead beacause of the code jumping in memory.
+Optimized code will avoid `if` statements.

+### Loops
+- To run code repetitively
+- Loops are useful for games, as they keep a program running and updating